-"Khod'afez," the owner replies, without thinking.
+"Khod'afez," the owner replies, reflexively.
 His eyes follow Alex quietly, embarrassed, knowing that he had been outed.

 As he walks out the door, Alex juts his brow to the patron, "He's Iranian, by the way."

 On the way back from downtown, he stops at Hollywood Boulevard and Western, epicenter of "Thai Town."
-Gazing at signs emblazoned with Thai, Alex feels confused - an unfamiliar sensation for him.
+Gazing at signs emblazoned with Thai script, Alex feels confused - an unfamiliar sensation for him.
 Noticing early on that Thai is a phonetically written language, he attempts to distinguish one letter from the next.
-He concedes that they resemble little more than "n" and "u" with an array of curley-cues and diacritical marks for differentiation.
+He concedes that they resemble little more than "n" and "u" with an array of curley-cues and diacritical marks, at a vain attempt at differentiation.

 He shrugs his shoulders dismissively and steps into "Palms," the highest-rated Thai restaurant in LA - rated by Thais for quality and authenticity.

 He already knows what to order, but scans through the menu nonetheless.
 Roast quail with penang sauce.
-Duck soup with coconut milk and bean sprouts, pan-fried venison with basil and chillies (thai spelling).
+Duck soup with coconut milk and bean sprouts, pan-fried venison with basil and chillies.

 "I'll take the northern sausage and the wild boar in green curry sauce."

-The officious waitress asks, "How spice you want it?"
+The officious waitress asks in a thick, unmistakable Chiang-mai accent, "How spice you want it?"